Aarc-Noa/BetterTcMirror/README.md

 - `CameraOffset` - how much to offset the camera for better view of close objects
     - Type: Vector3
     - Default value: `{ "x": 0.0, "y": 0.0, "z": 0.0 }`
-    - Recommended: offsetting the Z axis up to -.15
+    - Recommended: not changing from default, actually

 ### Known issues